day8/re-frame/README.md

 The job of many event handlers is to change the `app-db` in some way.
 Add an item here, or delete that one there.
 So often CRUD but sometimes much more.

-Even though handlers appear to be about `app-db` mutation, re-frame requires them to be pure fucntions.
+Even though handlers appear to be about `app-db` mutation, re-frame requires them to be pure fucntions with a signature:
 ```
    (state-in-app-db, event-vector) -> new-state
 ```
 re-frame passes to an event handler two paramters: the current state of `app-db` plus the event, and the job of a handler to to return a modified version of the state  (which re-frame will then put back into the `app-db`).

 ```
 (defn handle-delete